EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 What about pipeline products?

 You may see references to additional EVOLYSSE™ formulations under evaluation.
 As of this writing, only EVOLYSSE™ Form and Smooth are FDA-approved.
 Discussions of additional formulations should remain non-promotional until FDA decisions are final.
-Evolus has publicly discussed additional products (e.g., a mid-face volumizer under review), but those are not approved and must not be marketed for clinical use.
-Keep all pipeline mentions factual and non-promotional until FDA decisions are final.
+Evolus® has discussed additional fillers (e.g., Sculpt/Lips) on a forward-looking basis; these are not FDA-approved at the time of this writing and must not be promoted or marketed for clinical use.
+Keep pipeline mentions factual and non-promotional until FDA decisions are final.

 Key takeaways for clinicians